 - a.
-On Professional Development Days students will be released early to allow the staff to participate in planning and professional development activities to support implementation of the School Improvement Plan. - b.
+On Professional Development Days, the staff will be provided time to participate in planning and professional development activities to support implementation of the School Improvement Plan. - b.
 On student attendance days that are not Professional Development Days, the schedule will be adjusted to compensate for the decrease in instructional time on the Professional Development Days.
 Any adjustments to the schedule will be made within the provisions of the contract. - c.
 Activities on Professional Development Days will directly support implementation of the School Improvement Plan and will focus on collegial planning and training.
 The SAC and EBC at its discretion may and are encouraged to provide input to the principal regarding activities on these days.
 In-service points will be awarded for eligible activities, following the District Master Inservice Plan Guidelines. - d.
 Employees are required to work on Professional Development Days as scheduled on the District Calendar.
 Any employee wishing time off on a Professional Development Day must request and be approved for paid or unpaid personal leave or sick leave. - e.
-With the prior approval of his/her Principal or District supervisor and with the prior approval of the Principal of the school or the District Administrator in charge of a District-sponsored Professional Development activity that the employee wishes to attend on a duty day designated as an LTM for high schools, a PDD for middle and elementary school, or as a either a secondary or elementary In-Service Day, an employee will be allowed to attend the Professional Development activities at another school or other location where such activity is being offered.
+With the prior approval of his/her Principal or District supervisor and with the prior approval of the Principal of the school or the District Administrator in charge of a District-sponsored Professional Development activity that the employee wishes to attend, the employee will be allowed to attend the Professional Development activities at another school or other location where such activity is being offered.
 Such approval shall not be unreasonably withheld.
 The employee is not eligible for reimbursement of any expenses he/she may incur to attend such Professional Development activity on such days.